 The State is also attempting to address business relief by extending sales tax payments by three months for taxpayers with less than \$1 million in sales tax, expanding interest-free payment agreements to larger companies with up to \$5 million in sales tax, issuance of \$100 million in funding for main street hiring tax credits, grants up to \$25,000 for small businesses/non-profits/cultural institutions and issuance of \$125 million for low interest loans for small businesses.
-Furthermore, the State's Proposed 2021-22 Budget includes over \$11 billion in funding for immediate actions to provide business relief, safely open schools and accelerate economic recovery and job creation.
+On February 17, 2021, the Governor and legislators reached agreement to provide an additional \$9.6 billion in immediate action pandemic relief to low wage workers and small businesses.